 Students can sign up for a Personal Research Session (PRS for short) with a librarian, who will work with them to find appropriate resources for their assignment.
-Online Subject and Research Guides are also available with links to online resources specific to each discipline.
-To arrange for a library instruction session for your class, or to explore creative ways to teach both course content and subject resources for research, contact the library liaison to your department or program.
+Online subject and research guides are also available with links to online resources specific to each discipline.
+To arrange for a library instruction session for your class, or to explore creative ways to teach both course content and subject resources for research, contact the librarian liaison to your department or program.

 Q: How do I get access to the library’s electronic resources from off-campus?

 Current students, faculty and staff can get to most of the library’s electronic resources through the Wesleyan proxy server, by entering their Wesleyan email user name and password.